giannisdoukas/CWLJNIKernel/docs/developers.rst

 ------------------------------------------------

 For custom magic commands with state and complex logic the object-oriented strategy is suggested.
-To do that you have to create a class to encapsulate the logic inside.
+To do that, you have to create a class to encapsulate the logic inside.
 The state has to be defined as a class attribute.
-The method's functionality which is mapped as magic commands should be defined as static methods and registered as magic commands with the decorator.
+The method's functionality, which is mapped to magic command, should be defined as a static method and registered as a magic command with the decorator.

 In the following tutorial, we present how to use some of Jupyter's features to build interactive commands.